lucafalasco/datalith/README.md

 ## F.A.Q.

-- The components don't have axis or labels or legends, what if I need those?
+- Axis, labels or legends are not included, what if I need those?

-  > The purpose of the project is to provide an easy way to display data in a very straightforward and engaging way, that's why _datalith_ focuses on the shapes and the visual patterns rather then axis and labels.
-However, if you need to display them you can easily create your own components or integrate a library like [vx](https://github.com/hshoff/vx) which is great for that.
+  > The purpose of the project is to provide an easy way to display data in a very straightforward and engaging way, that's why the focus of _datalith_ is on the shapes and the visual patterns rather then axis and labels.
+However, if you need to display those you can easily create your own components (or use a library like [vx](https://github.com/hshoff/vx)) and render those elements as an additional layer of the visualization.

 - Which packages do I have to use?

-  > _datalith_ is meant to be extremly modular, so you can install only the charts you need by using the scoped package install:
+  > _datalith_ is meant to be extremely modular, so you can install only the charts you need by using the scoped package install:

   > > ```sh
   > > yarn add @datalith/hexmap